reinterpretcat/vrp/docs/src/getting-started/import.md

 Please note, to keep csv format simple and easy to use, it's limited to just a few, really basic features known as _Capacitated Vehicle Routing Problem with Time Windows_ (CVRPTW).
 However, for a few jobs/vehices, you can modify the file manually as post-processing step.

+### Code usage

+You can use the library from the code, check [code examples](https://github.com/reinterpretcat/vrp/tree/master/vrp-core/examples) to see how.